-I am a Postdoctoral Researcher focusing on governance and education in national, regional and global contexts.
-Since 2022, I work in the Hertie School in Berlin.
-I grew up in Denmark, close to the German border in the south of Jutland, from where I moved first to Aarhus, then Copenhagen, and later London and Bristol in the UK, Brussels in Belgium, and Krakow in Poland.
+I am a Lecturer in Education focusing on governance and education in national, regional and global contexts.
+Since November 2023, I work at the University of Glasgow.
+I grew up in Denmark, close to the German border in the south of Jutland, from where I moved first to Aarhus, then Copenhagen, and later London and Bristol in the UK, Brussels in Belgium, Krakow in Poland, and Berlin in Germany.

 I graduated in 2000 as an elementary ("grundskole" in Danish, for grades 0-10) school teacher in Aarhus, Denmark.